-- Starchy beans and peas must also be avoided which includes pretty much all of them with the exception of green peas and navy beans.
+- Regular and soaked beans and legumes must also be avoided which includes pretty much all of them with the exception of green peas and navy beans.

 - All sugars including the lactose in milk and cream must be avoided.
 Honey and very ripe fruit would be the only sweets allowed.
-Fermented dairy like yogurt and kefir as well as butter and ghee are permitted unless the GAPS condition is severe.
+Fermented dairy like yogurt and kefir as well as butter and store bought or homemade ghee are permitted unless the GAPS condition is severe.